SRI-CSL/yices2/doc/sphinx/source/basic-usage.rst

 Global Initialization
 ---------------------

-Before doing anything with Yices, make sure to initializa all internal data structures by calling function :c:func:`yices_init`.
+Before doing anything with Yices, make sure to initialize all internal data structures by calling function :c:func:`yices_init`.
 To avoid memory leaks, you should also call :c:func:`yices_exit` at the end of your code to free all the memory that Yices has allocated internally.